Principal, Apprentice and Livestock Auctioneers

 (4B) Apprentice Auctioneer Applicant shall be required to successfully complete twelve (12) hours of pre-license education obtained from a Board approved provider, sponsored by a Kentucky licensed principal auctioneer, successful completion of the apprentice examination and remittance of the initial licensure fee.

-- (5) An FBI background report that is less than sixty (60) days old. (see information below)
+- (5) A FBI background report that is less than sixty (60) days old. (see information below)

 Learn More About the Examination Process

-Individuals planning to apply for a Kentucky auctioneer license must request a copy of their identification record (FBI Background report) prior to applying for your initial license.
+Individuals planning to apply for a Kentucky auctioneer license must request a copy of their identification record (FBI Background report) prior to applying for an initial license or reactivating a license from escrow status.

 The first step is to go to your local law enforcement agency and have your fingerprints taken.